Frankly, on Faith: Isaiah 43

 This world isn’t actually “one size fits all.”
 Heck, it’s not even “one size fits most.”
 In my family alone, you’ll find a bride, a widow, a grandma, two brothers, two daughters, four felines, and all the extensions that come with them.
 We are tall, short, skinny, not-so-skinny, loud, quiet, extroverted and introverted.

 You’ve heard it said, “When God made you, He broke the mold.”
 I say, there was no mold to begin with.
 He didn’t use some manufacturing plant or a cookie cutter to make you.
-He took you in His own hands and … read the rest. . .
+He took you in His own hands and formed you with His careful touch.
+He applied every dimple, smoothed every hair.
+He gave you the desires of your heart.

 Sweeten my tea and share: